labcif/Garmin-Connect-API-Extractor/README.md

-# Garmin-Connect-API-Extractor
+# Garmin-Connect-API-Extractor (GCA-Extractor)

-This is a script to extract data from Garmin Connect API related to an user.
+This is a script to extract data from Garmin Connect API related to a user.

 ## Requirements
  - ADB (Android Debug Bridge)